dotnet/AspNetCore.Docs/aspnet/client-side/using-gulp.rst

 Summary
 -------
 Gulp is a JavaScript-based streaming build toolkit that can be used for bundling and minification.
-Visual Studio 2015 automatically installs Gulp along with a set of Gulp tasks.
+Visual Studio 2015 automatically installs Gulp along with a set of Gulp plugins.
 Gulp is maintained on `GitHub <https://github.com/gulpjs/gulp>`_.
 For additional information about Gulp, see the `Gulp Documentation <https://github.com/gulpjs/gulp/blob/master/docs/README.md>`_ on GitHub.

 See Also
 --------